univention/ucsschool-id-connector/src/README.rst

 - Get all members of the school class on the target system that are unknown to the ID-Connector and add them.

-This results in school classes having only members with roles not configured to ignore, plus members with roles to ignore that were added on the target system, plus any users added on the target system which are unkown to the ID Connector.
+This results in school classes having only members with roles not configured to ignore, plus members with roles to ignore that were added on the target system, plus any users added on the target system which are unknown to the ID Connector.

 To achieve this behavior several additional LDAP queries on the ID Connector and one additional request to the target system are necessary.